Impeachment witness urges Burisma probe, testifies to concern of Hunter Biden ‘conflict’

 Kent told congressional investigators last month during his closed-door deposition that he had repeatedly raised concerns with the Obama administration about Burisma, and also discussed the administration’s efforts to remove Ukrainian prosecutor Viktor Shokin from his post.
 At the time, Shokin was investigating Zlochevsky.

 Shokin was fired in April 2016 and the case was closed by the prosecutor who replaced him, Yuriy Lutsenko.
-Biden once famously boasted on camera that when he was vice president he successfully pressured Ukraine to fire Shokin.
+Joe Biden once famously boasted on camera that when he was vice president he successfully pressured Ukraine to fire Shokin.

 Biden allies, though, maintain that his intervention had nothing to do with his son, but rather was tied to corruption concerns.